beyarkay/masters-thesis/src/05_results.md

 timesteps $t, t+1, t+2$ are all predicted as belonging to the same minority class even though only timestep $t$ actually belonged to that minority class.
-This asymmetry between minority/majority classes and precision/recall is a consequence of the macro weighting used for calculating $F_1$, recall, and precision.
+This asymmetry between minority/majority classes and precision/recall is a consequence of the uniform class weighting used for calculating $F_1$, recall, and precision.

 <!--
 > This would happen if a model "extended" its predictions such that